Coiot/cbr-main/src/albums/episode2.md

   scene_title: YOWCHeng!
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene69.jpg
   narration: "<p>Because I’m never allowed to be happy for more than a scene at a
-    time, we cut to China and — wow.
+    time, we cut to China and—wow.
 The Xia/Shang are just being blown to pieces.
     It’s almost embarrassing.
 Yin, their new dynastic capital, falls to the Qing effortlessly.
     The yellow army look ready to move onto the next city, but there is no next city.
     Indeed all the First Emperor has now is Qiongshi, the city being besieged by the